Ferromagnetism vs. Antiferromagnetism in Narrow-Band Systems: Competition Between Quantum Geometry and Band Dispersion

 {\it Toy model}~~ To further investigate the competition between quantum geometry and band dispersion, we consider the following toy model defined on a bilayer square lattice, as introduced in Refs.~\cite{Hofmann2022,PhysRevLett.130.226001} \ba &H_0 = \sum_{s,\kk}

 \cdot \cdot \nonumber \\ & \epsilon_{\kk,1} = -2t (\cos(k_x) + \cos(k_y))\nonumber\\ &\alpha_\kk = \zeta (\cos(k_x)+\cos(k_y)) \ea with $\epsilon_\kk = -2t (\cos(k_x) + \cos(k_y)),\alpha_\kk = \zeta (\cos(k_x)+\cos(k_y))$. $c_{\kk,l,\sigma}^\dag$ creates an electron in layer $l = \pm$ with spin $\sigma$ and momentum $\kk$.
 We take the limit of $v =-\mu \gg U \gg t >0$.
 The bandwidth of narrowband is $D=8t$.
 The gap between the narrow band near the Fermi energy and the remote band (high energy band) is $|v|$.
 The narrow band near the Fermi energy has $M_{\mu\nu,n=1}=\delta_{\mu,\nu}2t^2$ and quantum geometry $Q_{\mu\nu,n=1}= \delta_{\mu,\nu}\zeta^2/8$ (Eq.~\ref{eq:main:def_QM}).
 We can tune the dispersion and quantum geometry of the system individually by tuning $t$ and $\zeta$.
 A typical band structure has been shown in Fig.~\ref{fig:main:narrow_band_sys} ($t=1, \zeta=1,v=-\mu=10$).
 We perform Hartree-Fock calculation for the electronic model $H_0+H_U$ with $\hubbard_1=\hubbard_2=\hubbard$.
 We explore the phase diagram by independently tuning the bandwidth of the flat band ($D$) and the quantum geometric contribution $Q = \sum_\mu Q_{\mu\mu,n=1}$.
-The resulting Hartree-Fock phase diagram is shown in Fig.~\ref{fig:main:pd_toy_model} (\cref{sec:toy_model}).
+The resulting Hartree-Fock phase diagram is shown in Fig.~\ref{fig:main:pd_toy_model} (\citeSI{sec:toy_model}).
 We observe a quantum phase transition between antiferromagnetic and ferromagnetic phases.
-The phase boundary predicted by the Hessian analysis (\cref{eq:Hessian}) is given by $Q = 2D^2/\hubbard^2$, and is shown as the red curve in Fig.~\ref{fig:main:pd_toy_model}.
+The phase boundary predicted by the Hessian analysis (\citeSI{eq:Hessian}) is given by $Q = 2D^2/\hubbard^2$, and is shown as the red curve in Fig.~\ref{fig:main:pd_toy_model}.
 Notably, this analytical prediction agrees well with the numerically determined phase boundary.

-{\it Summary}~~ In this work, we have investigated the magnetic properties of narrow-band systems by developing a unified theoretical framework that incorporates the effects of both band dispersion and quantum geometry.
-By expanding in powers of the non-local Green’s function, we derived an effective spin model that captures the essential magnetic correlations in the regime where electronic interactions dominate over the bandwidth of narrow bands.
+{\it Summary}~~ In this work, we have investigated the magnetic properties of narrow-band systems by developing a unified theoretical framework that incorporates the effects of both band dispersion and quantum geometry. {We focus on the regime of SU(2)-symmetric, half-filled narrow bands subject to Hubbard interactions, with the interaction strength exceeding the bandwidth of the narrow bands.
+By expanding in powers of the nonlocal Green’s function and truncating the result to two-body spin-spin interactions,} we derive an effective spin model that captures the essential magnetic correlations driven by the interplay of quantum geometry, band dispersion, and Hubbard interactions.